-In some people, heart valve disease progresses silently without causing any signs and symptoms.
+In some people, the disease progresses silently without causing any signs and symptoms.
 The disease can go unnoticed for many years.
 Signs and symptoms if present may include:

 What are the causes of heart valve disease?

 Your heart valves (four valves) ensure the proper flow of blood through the heart in the correct direction.
 The tricuspid valve, mitral valve, aortic and pulmonary valves perform this function efficiently.
 The leaflets or cusps of each valve open and shut properly during each heartbeat.
-When they do not open and shut properly the blood flow through the heart and to the body is disrupted.
-Valve disease can disturb the functioning of heart valves.
+When they do not open and shut properly the blood flow through the heart and to the body is disrupted. the disease of heart valves can disturb the functioning of heart valves.

-Valve Disease Types: If the disease is present at birth, it is known as congenital heart valve disease (malformed leaflets, wrong size of the valve) and if heart valve disease develops during one’s lifetime, it is known as acquired heart valve disease.
-Several other heart conditions and infections can also cause heart valve disease.
+Heart Valve Disease Types: If the disease is present at birth, it is known as a congenital disease (malformed leaflets, wrong size of the valve) and if heart valve disease develops during one’s lifetime, it is known as acquired heart valve disease.
+Several other heart conditions and infections can also cause this condition.
 Congenital heart valve disease mostly affects pulmonic or aortic valves.
 Bicuspid aortic valve disease is a congenital valve disease that affects the aortic valve.

 Acquired valve disease

-Some people develop valve disease at some point during their lifetime.
-This means the heart valves which were once normal may become diseased.
-Some changes in the size, shape, and structure of the heart valve occur due to infections (endocarditis or rheumatic fever).
+Some people develop heart valve disease at some point during their lifetime.
+Which means, the heart valves which were once normal may become diseased.
+Some changes in the size, shape and structure of the heart valve occur due to infections (endocarditis or rheumatic fever).

 What are the types of Valvular Heart Disease?